rogerbinns/apsw/doc/execution.rst

     The bindings being used.
 This may be :const:`None`, a dictionary or a tuple.

-If the tracer return value evaluates to False/None then execution is aborted with an :exc:`ExecTraceAbort` exception.
+If the tracer return value is False then execution is aborted with an :exc:`ExecTraceAbort` exception.
 See the :ref:`example <example-exectrace>`.